Understanding Notice of Opposition From US Trademark Lawyer | Drishti Law

 2. As an applicant has received a notice of opposition.

 A Notice of Opposition may seem daunting, but with the right trademark attorney on your side, it does not have to be.
 If you are an Opposer or an Applicant and have received a Notice of Opposition, reach out to us today.
 We can help you every step of the way; from filing the relevant paperwork to opposing or defending a claim.
 Schedule a discovery call with us today.
+For more information on shielding your brand via trademark protection mechanisms, check out our blog posts on trademark monitoring and maintaining trademark protection.

 Are you a trademark owner concerned about the potential damage caused by another’s registration?
 Have delays in your own application process left you feeling disheartened?
 Don’t worry; I’m here to help make that vision of yours come true!
 Why not take advantage of our discovery call and let us figure out this puzzle together – no pressure involved?
 We’ll chat through your values, and aspirations and get those nagging questions answered.
 So book an appointment now; there is nothing standing between you and success any longer!